 \subsection{Closed-Loop Optimization}

-MemSkill alternates between (i) learning to select and apply skills to build memory banks and (ii) evolving the skill bank based on hard cases mined from recent training steps.
-Each cycle begins with controller training on the current skill bank, during which the executor constructs memories and the system accumulates challenging cases.
-The designer then updates the skill bank using representative hard cases, optionally rolling back to a prior snapshot if the update regresses.
+MemSkill alternates between (i) learning to select and apply skills to build memory banks and (ii) evolving the skill bank from hard cases mined during training.
+Each cycle begins with controller training on the current skill bank, where the executor constructs memories and accumulates challenging cases.
+The designer then updates the skill bank using representative hard cases, optionally rolling back to a prior snapshot if performance regresses.
 The next cycle resumes controller training on the updated skill bank, with additional exploration to encourage early use of new skills.
-Through repeated cycles, MemSkill progressively improves both skill usage and the skill bank available for memory construction.
+Over cycles, this closed loop gradually improves how skills are selected, applied, and refined for memory construction.